MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

 ### Solution Focus Area

 In this lab, the focus is on the “Data Ingestion” aspect of the Solution Focus Area.
 It follows the “Organization and Reference data Set up” and forms the basis for the emission calculations and the reporting thereafter.
 The Microsoft Sustainability Manager is flexible with multiple automated options to ingest data – such as the connectors as well as manual inputs.
 For scenarios that may require complex data transformation and/or ETL, tools like Azure Data Factory are recommended.
-You can explore this functionality in deeper detail on Microsoft Docs, please visit [Overview of Microsoft Cloud for Sustainability Data Import](https://docs.microsoft.com/en-us/industry/sustainability/import-data)
+You can explore this functionality in deeper detail on Microsoft Docs, please visit **Overview of Microsoft Cloud for Sustainability Data Import** at +++https://docs.microsoft.com/en-us/industry/sustainability/import-data+++

 ![Graphical user interface, text, application, email Description automatically generated](./Images/Lab02/L02_image001.png)